Non-Adaptive Cryptanalytic Time-Space Lower Bounds via a Shearer-like Inequality for Permutations: Introduction

 \paragraph{The Even-Mansour (EM) cryptosystem.} The EM cryptosystem was proposed in 1991 by Even and Mansour~\cite{EvenM97} as the `simplest possible' construction of a block cipher from a public permutation.
 It is defined as $EM(m)=k_2 \oplus \sigma(k_1 \oplus m)$, where $k_1,k_2 \in \{0,1\}^n$ are $n$-bit keys and $\sigma:\{0,1\}^n \to \{0,1\}^n$ is a publicly known permutation.
 The EM cryptosystem has become a central element in block cipher constructions and the security level of EM and of its iterative variants was studied extensively (see, e.g.,~\cite{ChenLLSS18,CogliatiLS15,DaiSST17}).

 An adversary is allowed to make encryption/decryption queries to $EM$ and public queries to $\sigma$ or $\sigma^{-1}$.
 We consider key-recovery attacks which aim at recovering $(k_1,k_2)$.
 Even and Mansour showed that if $\sigma$ is chosen uniformly at random, then such an attack which makes $T_2$ encryption/decryption queries to $EM$ and $T_1$ queries to $\sigma$ or $\sigma^{-1}$, has a success probability of $O(T_1 T_2 / 2^n)$.
-Dunkelman, Keller and Shamir~\cite{DKS15} showed that the same result holds for the seemingly weaker \emph{Single-key EM} cryptosystem, defined as $SEM(m)=k_1 \oplus \sigma(k_1 \oplus m)$ (i.e., EM with $k_2=k_1$).
+The work~\cite{DKS15} showed that the same holds for the seemingly weaker \emph{Single-key EM} cryptosystem, defined as $SEM(m)=k_1 \oplus \sigma(k_1 \oplus m)$ (i.e., EM with $k_2=k_1$).

 Both adaptive and non-adaptive attacks matching these bounds are known~\cite{BW00,Daemen91,DKS15}.
 Like in the case of DLOG, it was shown that the online complexity can be reduced significantly in the preprocessing model.
 Specifically, a key recovery attack with complexity $S=T_1=T_2=\tilde{O}(2^{n/3})$ was presented in~\cite{FouqueJM14} and an upper bound of $\frac{1}{2}+ \tilde{O}(\sqrt{S(T_1+T_2)T_2/2^n}+T_1 T_2/2^n)$ on the success probability of any distinguishing attack, which matches the attack in the constant success probability setting, was shown in~\cite{CorettiDG18}.
 The previous works on EM are described in detail in Section~\ref{sec:EM}.